jagilman/arctic-training/README.md

 ## Credits

 Thanks to all our fans.
+We appreciate everything.